marcusleeeugene/AnimeReminderTeleBot/README.md

 It performs checks from 9Anime’s website.
 With this bot, you will never ever need to remember when a new episode will be released! :)

 Unfortunately, the domain has been removed.
-An updated version of this bot is in progress! :)
+Might work on an updated version one day! :)

 ## How To Use:
 To begin using the bot, add the telegram handle @animereminder_bot